 There!
 You’ve just transferred the problem from your head to your journal, and now you can devote your mental energy to solving the problem, not storing it.
 You’ve created a meaningful dialogue with yourself (almost as if you were two people rather than one), and, as a result, you’ll have insights that you may have missed otherwise.

 Not only that but over time, you will be able to look back on your writing and learn more and more about yourself.
-You will begin to see themes, habits, and common behaviours.
+You will begin to see themes, habits, and common behaviors.
 You will better understand your thoughts and emotions; you will finally answer lingering questions.
 You will be reminded of the reasoning behind certain actions and decisions.
 In times of sadness or depression, you will remember times of great happiness and remind yourself that things always get better.
-You will become intimately acquainted with the person you really are, and your past self will serve as an amazing counsellor to your present self.
+You will become intimately acquainted with the person you are, and your past self will serve as an amazing counselor to your present self.

-#3 | Tracking Personal Growth
+3. Tracking Personal Growth

 William James, a well-known psychologist and philosopher, once said, “If you can change your mind, you can change your life.”
 Journaling provides a constant reminder that we are in control of our own lives.
 Sometimes, life happens so fast that sometimes, we don’t take the time to pause and reflect.
-We don’t see our own progress.
+We don’t see our progress.
 We don’t contemplate how far we’ve come.
 Life becomes about the destination, not the journey, and one day, we look around and have no idea how we got to where we are.

 But journaling gives us an amazing gift.
 It allows us to see how we’ve changed over time.
 It provides us with a record of mistakes we’ve made and the things we’ve learned from those mistakes.
 It celebrates our accomplishments and reminds us of how hard we worked to achieve our goals.
-As long as we journal, no matter where we go in life, we know that we will grow because we will reflect and learn to avoid past mistakes and replicate behaviours that have led us to success.
+As long as we journal, no matter where we go in life, we know that we will grow because we will reflect and learn to avoid past mistakes and replicate behaviors that have led us to success.
 Whether our ultimate objective is to optimize our careers or become a better person (or both), we will eventually see personal growth and have our journals as evidence of that growth.

-#4 | Reducing stress
+4. Reducing stress

 Another incredible, documented benefit of journaling is the stress relief it can provide.
 A study published in Psychotherapy Research showed that patients who were instructed to release their emotions through expressive writing had less anxiety, less depression, and greater progress in psychotherapy.
 The findings were further supported by another study published in Behavior Modification, which also showed that expressive writing correlated with a reduction in anxiety disorder symptoms like stress and depression.